John-Bonazzi/CIS350/README.md

 ### Description:

-The project is about a suite of board games: the similarity between the games is that they are all played in some king of grid board.
+The project is about a suite of board games: the similarity between the games is that they are all played in some kind of grid board.

 ### Games: